qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 ## The approach

-We want to search codebases using natural semantic queries, and searching for code based on similar logic You can set up these tasks with embeddings:
+We want to search codebases using natural semantic queries, and searching for code based on similar logic.
+You can set up these tasks with embeddings:

 1. General usage neural encoder for natural-like queries, in our case `all-MiniLM-L6-v2` from the